HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 {{ figure_markup(
   content="39%",
-  caption=The percent of mobile pages on which the LCP element was not statically discoverable.", classes="big-number", sheets_gid="1465687616", sql_file="lcp_preload_discoverable.sql",
+  caption="The percent of mobile pages on which the LCP element was not statically discoverable.", classes="big-number", sheets_gid="1465687616", sql_file="lcp_preload_discoverable.sql",